makrai/notes/zhang2310-socioprag-64-lang.md

 # 3 SPARROW Benchmark

 * 13 types of tasks in six main categories, 169 datasets
-* covers a wide period of time (1986-2022)
+* from a wide period of time (1986-2022)
 * We group different tasks in our benchmark
   * hate speech, offensive language, and dangerous language detection as anti-social language detection
 * we keep sentiment analysis and emotion recognition distinct due to the popul
 * Table 2 summarizes statistics of SPARROW
   * more information about languages in SPARROW in Table 7 of the Appendix
-  * detailed descriptions with full citations of all our datasets in Tab 9--14
+  * detailed descriptions with full citations of all our datasets in Tabs 9--14
 * aggregated metric
-  * Inspired by previous evaluation benchmarks like GLUE (Wang+, 2019)
+  * Inspired by previous evaluation benchmarks like GLUE (Wang+ 2019)
   * we define a global metric called SPARROW score, which represents the unweighted average of all dataset-specific metrics
   * an overall indication of performance on SM tasks

 ## 3.1 Task Clusters